-Do you want to spend the same time in collecting on a debt which is $100 vs which is $1000, probably no. Obviously, you do not want to spend too much of yours and company’s time on a small debt.
-If the collection call on a lower outstanding debt happens to go for a longer time than anticipated, and its still unclear whether the call is going productive or not, try to get the debtor back from auxiliary discussions or end the call nicely, and possibly call the client at a later time.
+Do you want to spend the same time in collecting on a debt which is $100 vs which is $1000, probably No. Obviously, you do not want to spend too much of yours and the company’s time on a small debt.
+If the collection call on a lower outstanding debt happens to go for a longer time than anticipated, and it is still unclear whether the call is going productive or not, try to get the debtor back from auxiliary discussions or end the call nicely, and possibly call the client at a later time.
 Try to keep your call short but effective.

 2. Starting the call – First thing first:

 a) Are you talking to the right person: